3C277.1 e-MERLIN workshop: Part 1 - Calibration

 !more calsources_flux.txt # Use of ! to invoke shell command

-The individual spw estimates may have uncertainties up to $\sim20\%$ but the bottom lines give the fitted flux density and spectral index for all spw which should be accurate to a few percent.
-These require an additional scaling of $0.938$ to allow for the resolution of 1331+305 by e-MERLIN (see Setting the flux of the primary flux scale calibrator, step 7).
-The python dictionary calfluxes is used to do this:
+The estimates for individual spectral windows may have uncertainties of up to $\sim20\%$, but the final three lines provide the fitted flux density and spectral index for all spectral windows, which should be accurate to within a few percent.
+These fluxes require an additional scaling factor of $0.938$ to account for the resolving out of 1331+305 by the long e-MERLIN baselines (see Setting the flux of the primary flux scale calibrator, step 7).
+The Python dictionary calfluxes is used for this scaling.

 eMcalfluxes={}